xmos/lib_sdram/lib_sdram/doc/rst/sdram.rst

 The number of address bits plus the number of bank address bits must not exceed 16.

 The DQM signal(s) is connected to the NOR of WE and CAS.
 An example of a suitable part is the TI SN74LVC1G02.
-In the case that the DQM is seperated into high and low components then the output from the NOR is connected to both high and low DQM.
+In the case that the DQM is separated into high and low components then the output from the NOR is connected to both high and low DQM.

 This library assumes that CS is pulled low, i.e. the SDRAM is always selected.
 If